-The Hammer Museum
+The Hammer Museum in Haines, Alaska

 While exploring Downtown Haines, we saw a giant hammer on the main street.
 Intrigued, we investigated to find The Hammer Museum!

-Alaska Marine Highway
+RVing on the Alaska Marine Highway

-Haines is typically accessed by the highway that we had come in on, by cruise ship, or the Alaska Marine Highway, which we were opting for as our way out.
+Haines is typically accessed by the highway that we had come in on, by cruise ship, or the Alaska Marine Highway.
+We opted for the latter as our way out.

 Affectionately called the “Blue Canoes,” the Marine Highway ships sail between the islands and mainland communities with passengers, cargo, and their vehicles.
-We were loading the truck camper onto this ferry to make the short crossing from Haines to Skagway, Alaska, preventing us from backtracking, and saving us upwards of 5 hours of drive time.
+We were loading the truck camper RV onto this ferry to make the short crossing from Haines to Skagway, Alaska, preventing us from backtracking, and saving us upwards of 5 hours of drive time.

-Our day for sailing had taken a turn for the worse with clouds rolling in, spitting rain and very high winds, but that is not too unusual for this time of year.
-We drove on to the boat and with inches to spare were nestled into the vehicle deck.
+Our day for sailing had taken a turn for the worse with clouds rolling in, spitting rain, and very high winds, but that is not too unusual for this time of year.
+We drove onto the boat and with inches to spare were nestled into the vehicle deck.

 As we neared Skagway the first thing we noticed were the cruise ships.
 We were told that this port can handle 5 ships at once as this is a popular cruise destination.
 After a rough docking we headed back to our vehicle to disembark.

 This town has a rich history as it was where many of the miners sailed to during the Klondike Gold Rush to start their journey north.
-This town boomed during the gold rush years and the Klondike Gold Rush National Historic Park preserves this history.
+This town boomed during the gold rush years and the Klondike Gold Rush National Historical Park preserves this history.

 The weather was poor but we could see the train tracks ascending the pass on the other side of the valley, and stopped briefly to learn about the reservoir and pipe that provide hydroelectric power to the town of Skagway.